 You might have to spend a lot of time with the person you are about to hire.

 Let that sink in for a moment.
 No matter what someone answers for, where do they see themselves in 3 or 5 years?
-The fact is even a year working with some people will make you wish 5 had passed.
+Even a year working with some people will make you wish five had passed.

 This is where you have to walk a fine line.
 Many colleges teach these standardized questions, and formulaic approaches to finding a “good fit” are doing so for a reason.
 You don’t want to be sued.
-And it would be best if you found people that won’t “break” the system.
+And it would be best to find people who won’t “break” the system.

-I once had a co-worker addicted to illegal substances and always talked about inappropriate things with other co-workers.
-At the time, my manager told me the guy acted the exact way in the interview, but since he answered all the questions the right way, he wrote it off as he must be nervous.
+I once had a co-worker who was addicted to illegal substances and always talked about inappropriate things with other co-workers.
+At the time, my manager told me the guy acted precisely in the interview, but since he answered all the questions correctly, he wrote it off as he must be nervous.